Angular complexity in strong lens substructure detection: Results

 \subsection{False-positive substructure detections}

 We first demonstrate that multipole perturbations are easily mistaken for substructures by $\modelone$, the model restricted to using an elliptical power-law plus external shear for the main lens.
+To do this, we create new realisations of our scientific data, the 100 mock HST lenses, and now include multipole perturbations in the lens model.
 For a single multipole order $m=\{1,3,4\}$, we sample $100$ multipole strengths log-uniformly in the range $10^{-3}\leq\mstrength\leq10^{-1}$.
 At each value we create $100$ realisations of each of the $100$ mock systems in \cref{fig:lens-gallery}, with randomly sampled multipole angles $\mangle$ in the range $0\leq\mangle<2\pi$.
 We pass each realisation through $\modelone$ and record the rate of $5\sigma$ detections.
 For completeness we also pass these realisations through $\modeltwo$ and $\modelthree$, although we do not expect these models to produce false positive detections within their prior range of $\mstrength$.

 \Cref{fig:false-positives} shows the false positive rate (FPR) of substructure detection as a function of multipole strength $\mstrength$ and order $m$ for the three models.
 Consider first the model with no multipole perturbations in the training data, $\modelone$.
 The figure shows that modest perturbations cause false positive substructure detections at a significantly high rate.
 A perturbation of $\mstrength=0.01$ is detected as a substructure 2.6 per cent, 18 per cent, and 2.0 per cent of the time for orders one, three, and four respectively.
 At $\mstrength=0.03$ these same FPRs are 9.4 per cent, 61 per cent, and 30 per cent.
 At all multipole strengths, the order three perturbation is the most effective at causing false positive detections, with order four having a similar but weaker effect.